liveseongho/DramaQA/README.md

 ## Customization

-### Project initialization
-Use the `new_project.py` script to make your new project directory with template files.
-`python new_project.py ../NewProject` then a new project folder named 'NewProject' will be made.
-This script will filter out unneccessary files like cache, git files or readme file.

 ### Custom CLI options

 Changing values of config file is a clean, safe and easy way of tuning hyperparameters.
 However, sometimes